 Dow called out the militia and ordered them to shoot.
 During the melee, John Robbins, a 22-year-old sailor from Deer Isle, broke a hole in the door of the liquor vault and unlocked it.
 He was instantly killed in a volley of fire.
 The militia continued to fire even as the crowd dispersed.
 Seven more people were injured.

 Dow was criticized for ordering the militia to shoot, but he expressed no remorse.
 He was acquitted on charges that he’d improperly obtained alcohol.
 He lost re-election by a wide margin, and a year later the Maine Laws were repealed.

 In 1861, when Dow was 57 years old, he enlisted as a colonel in the 13th Maine Infantry to fight the Civil War.
 He was wounded, captured and promoted to general.

-Though he returned from the war a hero, the Portland Rum Riot ended his political ambitions.
+Though he returned from the war a hero, the Portland Rum Riot ended Neal Dow's political ambitions.
 He never again held public office, despite running for governor and for the presidency of the United States.

-The Friends of Evergreen Cemetery, where several significant players in the riot are buried, hold walking tours during July and August.
+The Friends of Evergreen Cemetery, where several significant players in the riot are buried, hold walking tours during the summer, including one of the rum riot on June 3, 2017.
 Click here for more information.